ddss/MT_PEU/README.md

   <p align="center">
   <img src = "./Imagens/ObjectiveFunction.png">
   </p>
   <p align="justify">The optimization routines were developed by symbolic computation using the <i>casadi</i> package.
-The following algorithms are available: (i) <i>ipopt</i>, based on interior point primal-dual method and indicated for large dimension nonlinear problems; and (ii) <i>sqpmethod</i>, that uses sequential quadratic programming.
+The following algorithms are available: (i) <i>ipopt</i>, based on interior point primal-dual method and indicated for large dimension nonlinear problems; and (ii) <i>sqpmethod</i>, which uses sequential quadratic programming.
 Regarding linear models on the parameters, the solution is obtained analytically.</p>

 * **Parameter uncertainty evaluation**
-  <p align="justify"> The parameter uncertainty evaluation, after the optimization step, can be performed through three methods.</p>
+  <p align="justify"> The evaluation of parameter uncertainty is carried out after the optimization step and can be performed through three methods:</p>

-  * Geral, based on objective function sensibility to little variations in the parameters at optimal point.
+  * Geral, based on the sensibility of the objective function to small variations in the parameters at the optimal point.

   <p align="center">
   <img src = "./Imagens/Geral.png">